 The ripe fruit varies from 0.7 to 1.3 pounds featuring a yellowish-green skin, therein lies pinkish-white and creamy flesh.
 You can enjoy these sour-and-sweet fruits from the very first year.

-This sweet cultivar is one of the favorite fruits for snacking of the locals.
+Local people love having this sweet cultivar for snacks.
 In addition, Sweet White Indonesian is useful medicinally when the leaves and fruits are used to treat certain cardiovascular diseases.

 5. Giant Vietnamese